 Substance Abuse and Addiction

-Substance abuse and addiction is often incorrectly presumed to be an issue of willpower, but in reality some people have a complex disease of the brain that causes addiction, a disease that is not entirely understood.
+Substance abuse addiction is often incorrectly presumed to be an issue of willpower, but in reality some people have a complex disease of the brain that causes addiction, a disease that is not entirely understood.
 Are many as 7 percent of the population is estimated to abuse drugs while more than 2 percent will become addicted at some point in their lives, according to MedicineNet.com.

-In many cases, it isn’t anyone’s fault, but the choice to pursue treatment is a personal decision.
+In many cases, it isn’t anyone’s fault, but the choice to pursue treatment for substance abuse is a personal decision.
 In 2004, around 22.5 people in the U.S. aged 12 and up needed treatment and yet only 3.8 million got it.
 Inpatient treatment programs and outpatient services are effective for battling all types of substance addiction as well as abuse from people who are not predisposed to addiction.

 Drug addiction is a serious disease, and like any other disease, it can be managed with proper treatment.
 It is important for people to understand, though, that even with treatment substance addiction is a chronic condition that requires lifelong adherence to abstaining from drugs and alcohol use.

 Taking drugs causes the brain’s structures and functions to change, and these changes won’t undo themselves when people go through detox.
-A long-term program is necessary to teach people how to cope with this new disease.
+A long-term substance abuse recovery program is necessary to teach people how to cope with this new disease.
 One’s ability to refrain from substance use is affected.
 Taking drugs can actually lead to future impulses to continue, impulses that may not have existed prior to trying these substances.

 Once people understand the degree to which brains are altered, it is easier to comprehend why specific treatment programs are needed to counteract the effects of the reduced self-control.
 Inpatient treatment centers are often the first stop on the road to recovery.
 At these centers, people may receive medications and cognitive behavioral therapy depending upon their needs.
 Research has shown that combining medication and behavioral therapies people can manage their disease.